-A short time ago, my sister in law had to visit a local PNC Bank branch to close an account before they turned the assets over to the local government.
+Several years ago, my sister in law had to visit a local PNC Bank to close an account before they turned the assets over to the local government.

 It sounds ominous but it turns out that this happens a lot.
 People change jobs, they move cities or states, and forget that they had $50 in a bank account they opened back in Louisiana when they attended LSU.

 After a couple of years, if you don’t log into the account (you forgot you had), that fifty bucks gets sent to Louisiana’s Unclaimed Property Program.
 There it will sit for years as it waits for you to find it.
 Except you don’t because you have no idea it’s there.

 It’s not the bank’s fault, they sent you letters but you no longer lived at the address on file!

 It might shock you but in one of its biggest years, the Louisiana program returned $35.5 million with an average return of nearly seven hundred bucks.
 What would you do with seven hundred dollars?

 I asked my friends to do a quick search and my friend Todd found nearly $2,700.
 No joke.